Located in the beautiful Disney’s Animal Kingdom Lodge, Boma is an amazing buffet that offers breakfast and dinner.

-Breakfast is served from 7:30am – 11:00am and costs $30.00.
+Breakfast buffet is served from 7:30am – 11:00am and costs $30.00 for adults.
 Child $17.00

-Dinner is served from 4:30pm – 9:30pm and costs $52.00.
+Dinner buffet is served from 4:30pm – 9:30pm and costs $49.00 for adults.
 Child $29.00

 What is the menu at Boma?

-The chefs work in the open and it is fun to watch these amazing folks cook right in front of you.
-Interaction with the chefs is always a special treat that you can only get at Disney World.
+The chefs work in open kitchens and it is fun to watch these amazing folks cook right in front of you.
+Interaction with the chefs is always a special treat that you can get during Disney trips.

-Pap and chakalaka, roasted salmon, durban-style roasted chicken, bobotie, pork ribs, roasted turkey, pork shoulder, spice-crusted beef sirloin, fufu, spiced sweet potatoes.
+Pap and chakalaka, roasted salmon, durban-style roasted chicken, pork ribs, roasted turkey, pork shoulder, spice-crusted beef sirloin, fufu, spiced sweet potatoes.

 There are little special things at Boma that are worth mentioning.

 First, If you are a coffee connoisseur (or snob like we are), you will love the French pressed Kenyan Coffee!
 In fact, come for the coffee, stay for the meal!

 Second, because the restaurant is located at Animal Kingdom Lodge, think about arriving an hour before your reservation.
 This way you can view the animals at the observation decks on this Disney property.